Continuing Education Activity

 - Explain the potential complications in wound care.

-- Identify and describe the two types of wounds.
+- Identify the two types of wounds.

 - Outline an interprofessional approach to wound assessment.